koszeggy/KGySoft.Drawing/README.md

 The [`BitmapDataFactory`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_BitmapDataFactory.htm) class has many [`CreateBitmapData`](https://docs.kgysoft.net/drawing/html/Overload_KGySoft_Drawing_Imaging_BitmapDataFactory_CreateBitmapData.htm) overloads.
 The ones whose first parameter is `Size` allocate the underlying buffer by themselves, which is not directly accessible from outside.
 But you are also able to use predefined arrays of any primitive element type (one or two dimensional ones), and also [`ArraySection<T>`](https://docs.kgysoft.net/corelibraries/html/T_KGySoft_Collections_ArraySection_1.htm) or [`Array2D<T>`](https://docs.kgysoft.net/corelibraries/html/T_KGySoft_Collections_Array2D_1.htm) buffers to create a managed bitmap data for.

-### WriteableBitmap and Other 3rd Party Bitmap Types Support
+### 3rd Party Bitmap Types Support
+<sup>(This example requires the [KGySoft.Drawing.Core](https://www.nuget.org/packages/KGySoft.Drawing.Core) package and WPF.
+Actually you can simply use the [KGySoft.Drawing.Wpf](https://www.nuget.org/packages/KGySoft.Drawing.Wpf) package for WPF.)</sup>

 The [`BitmapDataFactory`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_BitmapDataFactory.htm) class has also [`CreateBitmapData`](https://docs.kgysoft.net/drawing/html/Overload_KGySoft_Drawing_Imaging_BitmapDataFactory_CreateBitmapData.htm) overloads to support unmanaged memory.
 This makes possible to support any bitmap representation that exposes its buffer by a pointer.

-For example, this is how you can create a managed accessor for a `WriteableBitmap` instance commonly used in WPF/WinRT/UWP and other XAML-based environments, which expose such a pointer:
+For example, this is how you can create a managed accessor for a `WriteableBitmap` instance commonly used in WPF/WinRT/UWP and other XAML-based environments, which expose such a pointer or stream:

-> 💡 _Tip:_ In fact, if you use the `WriteableBitmap` for WPF, then you can simply use the [`GetReadWriteBitmapData`](https://docs.kgysoft.net/drawing/html/M_KGySoft_Drawing_Wpf_WriteableBitmapExtensions_GetReadWriteBitmapData.htm) extension from the `KGySoft.Drawing.Wpf` package.
-But this is how you can access a `WriteableBitmap` of other XAML-based environments that do not have direct support yet.
+> 💡 _Tip:_ In fact, if you use the `WriteableBitmap` of WPF/UWP/WinUI platforms, then you can simply use the [`GetReadWriteBitmapData`](https://docs.kgysoft.net/drawing/html/M_KGySoft_Drawing_Wpf_WriteableBitmapExtensions_GetReadWriteBitmapData.htm) extensions from their corresponding [package](#available-packages).
+But this is how you can turn a bitmap of any environment into a managed bitmap data that does not have direct support yet.

 ```cs
 // Though naming is different, PixelFormats.Pbgra32 is the same as KnownPixelFormat.Format32bppPArgb.